ekabiri/Black-Jack-Python-Code/README.md

 Black-Jack-Python-Code
 ======================

-It is a Python code for a text-base Black Jack game
+It is a Python code for a text-base Black Jack game written by Ehsan Kabiri Rahani